therealseeds/seeds-sdk-android/README.md

     }
     @Override
     public void onClick(SeedsInterstitial seedsInterstitial) {
+        /*
-        //Called when the interstitial "buy" button was clicked }
+          Called when the interstitial "buy" button is clicked.
+          Please note that the `seedsInterstitial` object contains the Product ID associated with   the purchase.

+          Sample usage is shown below.
+       */
+        String productId = seedsInterstitial.getProductId();
+        //Proceed the purchase with productId
+    }
     @Override
     public void onShown(SeedsInterstitial seedsInterstitial) {